 If True, the values in the first line of the file will be used as the names of the attributes.

 Contains the character that separates the fields in a line.
+For example tab, semicolon, comma, or space.
 This can either be the character itself, or the ASCII code of this character.

 Contains the character that encloses fields within the file.
 Usually, this is not necessary, and none can be used.